France May Soften the DPE Rental Ban — What the Senate Votes On July 7–8 (and What Stays Law)

 FAQ

 Is the F/G rental ban being cancelled?
-No. A bill before the Senate (7–8 July 2026) would let F/G owners keep renting against a renovation commitment, but it is not law.
+No. On 8 July 2026 the Senate adopted a bill that would let F/G owners keep renting against a renovation commitment — but it is not law; it now goes to the Assemblée nationale.
 The class G ban has been in force since 1 January 2025; F follows in 2028, E in 2034.

 What would actually change for an F/G owner if it passed?
-You could keep letting the property instead of being frozen out — but only against a registered commitment to renovate to at least class D, within 3 years (house) or 5 years (copropriété flat).
-The final thresholds and deadlines are exactly what may shift in committee.
+You could keep letting the property instead of being frozen out — but only against a signed works contract to reach the required decency-performance level (the Senate text says le niveau de performance exigible, not literally class D), within 3 years where an individual owner commits or 5 years where the copropriété contracts the works, with a deposit to evidence the commitment.
+The Senate kept those two deadlines; the Assemblée nationale could still change them.

 My electric-heated flat is rated F/G on an old certificate — is it still banned?
 Maybe not.
 The 1 January 2026 coefficient reform moved ~850,000 mostly electric-heated homes out of F/G with no works.
 Get the free updated label via the ADEME observatory before acting.